 Ask Your Own Insurance

 If you have underinsured motorist coverage, you may be able to get this information from them.
 Insurance companies have access to more coverage information than other people do.
-Plus, your uninsured motorist policy gets credit for any amount the other driver’s policy pays.
+Your uninsured motorist policy gets credit for any amount the other driver’s policy pays.
 It is in their own best interest that you collect it all.
 Thus, they might be more helpful than the other driver and his insurance company.

 Ask the Other Driver